seandstewart/bardly/pending/tragedies/othello/11-player.md

 **CASSIO**
 Something from Cyprus as I may divine:
-And many of the consuls, raised and met,
-Are at the duke's already: you have been hotly call'd for.
+It is a business of some heat: the galleys
+Have sent a dozen sequent messengers
+This very night at one another's heels,
+To search you out. /

 **OTHELLO**
-'Tis well I am found by you.
+/ 'Tis well I am found by you.
 I will but spend a word here in the house,
 And go with you. /